Wednesday, June 27, 2007

 “If you have thousands of people collectively believing and praying it something would happen, would it indeed happen?”.

-Paulo Coelho’s assertion that if you strongly believe something would happen and want it to happen, the entire universe would conspire to ensure that it does.
+There is an unmistakable similarity to Paulo Coelho’s assertion that if you strongly believe something would happen and want it to happen, the entire universe would conspire to ensure that it does.

 In the process Raju realizes that the soul or “athma” is higher than anything else and it is always pure.
 Raju realizes the god in himself and if we all do that one day I am sure it would be pouring good will all over the world.